lexwraith/yolo-bear/README.md

 * More test cases
 * Conslidate test cases
 * 25 test cases, with a comment at the top, when run with test script, explains which tests passed and which tests failed, with the description of test

+###12/9/14###
+Yuchen -
+* Most problems about scope are solved and tested (Scope for 'While' and 'For', scope for global environment, scope for multi functions, scope for formals)
+* Add test cases for scope and multi functions

 ###12/8/14###
 Yuchen -